 Shortly after his exhibition in Paris and finding inspiration among the magazine vendors that range along the Seine, Verbicky created the media paintings: complex and sculptural mixed media artworks that became his vessels for communicating about a society oversaturated by media.
 By utilizing rare historical content, including both obsolete and persisting brands and advertisements, as well as vintage graphics, Verbicky has constructed a large oeuvre of densely layered and unique compositions that ensnare the viewer by engaging the natural human proclivity to find order in chaos, to sort and assign meaning as a way to navigate the world.
 In this process, he reminds the viewer that they are constantly being influenced.

-In 2014, Verbicky returned to paint on canvas with the ERA and Bhavanga series, which allowed him transcend the barriers of paper collage with bands of hand-painted canvas, enamel script, classical imagery and crystallina.
+In 2014, Verbicky returned to paint on canvas with the ERA and Bhavanga series, which allowed him to transcend the barriers of paper collage with bands of the hand-painted canvas, enamel script, classical imagery, and crystalline.
 At his core, Verbicky is a visual language manipulator, unsatisfied with deconstruction alone, he is driven forward by the process of reconstruction and the creation of a new, abstract visual language.
-In 2018, he expanded his vision further by venturing into the world of three-dimensional monumental sculptural works, which build out into the environment and create a sensory experience beyond sight alone.
+In 2018, he expanded his vision further by venturing into the world of three-dimensional monumental sculptural works, which buildout into the environment and create a sensory experience beyond sight alone.

 Verbitsky collaborates frequently with philanthropic organizations, using his artwork to contribute to non-profits like the Waterkeeper Alliance and the Art of Elysium.
 He has been the focus of international exhibitions ranging from Berlin to Bangkok, Beirut to New York City, Boston, Washington D.C., and Los Angeles.
 His pieces have been auctioned by Sothebys & Christie’s, and are counted in thousands of important private, public, celebrity and museum collections in countries all over the world.